Breast milk contains all of the essential nutrients, antibodies, good fat, and protein your baby needs.

 Human milk has more fats in it than other animals have in their milk.
-It contains 172 calories per cup,whereas cow’s milk contains 146 and goat’s milk contains 168.
+The Fat In Breast Milk contains 172 calories per cup,whereas cow’s milk contains 146 and goat’s milk contains 168.

 Your breast milk contains complex proteins, lipids, carbohydrates and other biologically active components.
 Breast milk contains a unique type of sugars, human milk oligosaccharides (HMOs), which are not present in infant formula.

 After your baby is born, you will produces colostrum, which is a thin yellowish fled and it is rich in protein and antibodies that help boost your newborn’s immunity.

 Colostrum also helps the newborn’s digestive system to grow and function properly.

 Over the centuries, breast milk has been used for remedies such as conjunctivitis, stings and burns as well as to boost the immune systems from colds and pneumonia.